sessieresearchatsau/sessieresearchatsau.github.io/docs/software/markdown.md

 ## Docsify
 Docsify is a documentation site generator that turns Markdown files into a live, navigable website.
 Unlike static site generators, it doesn’t pre‑build HTML files—instead, it loads and renders your Markdown directly in the browser.
 This makes it lightweight and easy to set up: you just need an `index.html` and your Markdown files.
-For example, the documentation site currently on is powered by Docsify, meaning it’s essentially a collection of Markdown files displayed as a website.
+For example, the documentation site you are currently on is powered by Docsify, meaning it’s essentially a collection of Markdown files displayed as a website.
 Since Markdown is plain text, you can also open and edit these files in editors like Visual Studio Code for direct control (we use a combination of VS Code and Obsidian to manage this website).

 > Documentation for setting up repository-specific documentation sites can be found [here](https://github.com/sessieresearchatsau/sessieresearchatsau.github.io/tree/main).